-The Mental Health Referral Program
+Mental Health Referrals

 Research has shown that providing intervention and therapy immediately after the abuse is disclosed may reduce the severity and duration of trauma related reactions.
 Services are available in several languages.